 - Parc de la Caverne Trou de la Fée is located near the village of Desbiens at Chemin trou de la fée, 7e avenue.

-- Interpretive panels along the trails are in French only.
+- Interpretive panels along the trails were in French only.

 Tour the Historic Village of Val-Jalbert

 The highlight of my trip to Saguenay-Lac-Saint-Jean was visiting Val-Jalbert, an authentic company town from the 1920’s.

 Val-Jalbert was established in 1901 when a pulp mill was built at the base of the Ouiatchouan Falls.
 When the mill was shut down in 1927, the residents abandoned the community in search of work.
 By 1929, the village was a ghost town.

 Val-Jalbert has since been preserved and opened to visitors.
 During my visit, I toured restored buildings, saw crumbling houses, admired a waterfall, had dinner in the old mill, and spent the night in a historic home.

 Val-Jalbert was a lovely place to learn about the local history, all while being surrounded by beautiful scenery.

 - Val-Jalbert is located near Lac Saint-Jean and the town of Chambord.